 There is a thing called sadhana shakti, a power that gets generated within oneself through the practice of sadhana.
-While sadhana may look like something that we are doing, there is another factor associated with this so-called doing namely, an atmosphere that it creates.
-An atmosphere here is to be understood as a field of energy, a magnetic environment, as it were, with which one clothes oneself, and which acts as a blanket over the person practicing sadhana.
-Performances of any kind works, whatever they be, and events taking place in any fashion anywhere have a peculiar characteristic of creating an atmosphere around themselves.
+While sadhana may look like something that we are doing, there is another factor associated with this so-called ‘doing'—namely, an atmosphere that it creates.
+This atmosphere is to be understood as a field of energy, a magnetic environment, as it were, with which one clothes oneself, and which acts as a blanket over the person who is practising sadhana.
+Performances of any kind—works, whatever they be, and events taking place in any fashion, anywhere—have a peculiar characteristic of creating an atmosphere around themselves.

-When some event takes place or some action is performed, we generally believe that there are only two sides of the matter the one that causes the event or does the work, and the other in the direction of which the event moves or the work is directed.
+When some event takes place or some action is performed, we generally believe that there are only two sides of the matter: the one that causes the event or does the work, and the direction in which the event moves or the work is directed.
 Only two things are necessary for anything to take place.
-Someone should do on the one side, and there must be something in respect of which it is done.
+Someone should do it on the one side, and there must be something in respect of which it is done.
 This is also the case with events which are not always associated with individual persons.
-An event also is like an individual.
-It is a stress in a particular location, even as the work that we do also is a stress in the location of our personality.
+An event is like an individual.
+It is a stress in a particular location, even as the work that we do is a stress in the location of our personality.

 The person is the mind.
 The person is not the body.
 Anything that is material, externally tagged on to a person, cannot be regarded as essential to the person.
-So the person's behaviour is, therefore, not to be judged in terms of these external material associations, even if it be a large material gift offered.
-That gesture of a gift materially offered cannot be considered as the real attitude of the person because the person is the thought, the feeling, the intention, the purposiveness, the aim, and whatever is expected thereby.
-We create a negative atmosphere around ourselves if our relationship with people or things in general is centred around the exploitation of that particular thing, or the individual concerned, in terms of like and dislike, love and hatred.
+Therefore, the person's behaviour is not to be judged in terms of these external material associations, even if it be a large material gift that is offered.
+That gesture of offering a material gift cannot be considered as the real attitude of the person because the person is the thought, the feeling, the intention, the purposiveness, the aim, and whatever is expected thereby.
+We create a negative atmosphere around ourselves if our relationship with people or things is centred round the exploitation of that particular thing or individual concerned, in terms of like and dislike, love and hatred.

-To love or to hate it may look like only two terms of relation are required: one that loves and one that is loved, one that hates and one that is hated.
-We require only two things for this to happen.
-But it is not so.
-The consequence of love and hatred is not limited to the locality of the loved person or the loving person, the hated person or the hating person.
+It may look like only two terms of relation are required for love or hate to happen—one that loves and one that is loved, one that hates and one that is hated—but it is not so.
+The consequence of love and hatred is not limited to the locality of the loved person or the loving person, and the hated person or the hating person.
 It is a field, the meaning of which has to be clear to our minds.
 It is a wide relation.
-To love a thing or to hate a thing, to mentally gesticulate in respect to a person or a thing, some action has to take place in the consciousness.
+In order to love a thing or to hate a thing, to mentally gesticulate in respect to a person or a thing, some action has to take place in consciousness.
 This is not difficult to understand, especially if we can remember that objects that are loved and hated need not necessarily be very near us.
 A thing that is loved may be ten kilometres or a hundred kilometres away, and so is the case with that which is hated.

-So how does love operate and hatred operate, considering the large physical distance that can be there between the two terms of the relation, love and hatred?
+Therefore, how do love and hatred operate, considering the large physical distance that can be there between the two terms of the relation?
 The operation of love and hatred, irrespective of physical distance, brings to relief a great truth that loves and hatreds are not necessarily physical elements.
-They are not conditioned entirely by the physical personalities of the persons or things so related, apparently.
-A ripple, a gyration of a force, a whirl as it were, invisible to the physical eye of any person, suddenly erupts in the area of the action of the mind of the person that loves or hates; and this peculiar phenomenon that is inseparable from the mental attitude of love and hatred is always lost sight of in the hurry and bustle of the emotional activity of love and hatred.
+They are not entirely conditioned by the physical personalities of the persons or things apparently related.
+A ripple, a gyration of a force, a whirl as it were, invisible to the physical eye of any person, suddenly erupts in the area of the action of the mind of the person that loves or hates; and this peculiar phenomenon that is inseparable from the mental attitude of love and hatred is always lost sight of in the hustle and bustle of this emotional activity.

 There is an invisible factor operating behind the loves and hatreds.
-This invisible factor is imperatively there, without which love cannot be there, and hatred also cannot be there.
-This peculiar thing is not an object of sense perception, and cannot even be ordinarily believed to be existing at all because of our daily confinement to our bodies this body, that body, etc. This peculiar thing is our bondage.
-Our bondage is not taking place within the anatomical structure of our physical body taking for the time being that a person is just the physical frame.
+This invisible factor is imperatively there, without which love or hatred cannot be there.
+This peculiar thing is not an object of sense perception, and cannot even be ordinarily believed to be existing at all because of our daily confinement to our bodies.
+This peculiar thing is our bondage.
+Our bondage is not taking place within the anatomical structure of our physical body—taking, for the time being, that a person is just the physical frame.

 To repeat once again, human beings are minds and not physical bodies, because if a person is only a physical entity, it is impossible to communicate affection through distant space.
-The communication is possible because of a non-physical element operating in everyone; and we are actually non-physical in our essentiality.
-Our thoughts make us, or mar us.
-By thought I mean anything that is connected with the psychological operation thinking, understanding, remembering, feeling, self-allocation, affirmation.
-All these various ramifications of mental operation will also have to be included in the word mind when we generally use it in ordinary language.
+The communication is possible because of a non-physical element operating in everyone.
+We are actually non-physical in our essentiality.
+Our thoughts make us or mar us.
+By ‘thought' I mean anything that is connected with the psychological operation—thinking, understanding, remembering, feeling, self-allocation, affirmation.
+All these various ramifications of mental operation will also have to be included in the word ‘mind' when we generally use it in ordinary language.

 The repulsion that one feels in respect of a hated thing and the attraction that one feels in respect of a loved thing is a trick that is played by this internal phenomenon, which plays hide and seek; and no one can know what is actually happening inside when intense emotions of love and hatred are made to charge upon external objects.